aistii/aistii/README.md

 I am a computer science student at __Western Governors University__.
 Currently have 115 out of 122 credits there.

-Currently working through **Codecademy's** Data Scientist: Machine Learning Specialist path in order to prepare for my capstone at WGU.
+Currently working through **Codecademy's** Data Scientist: Machine Learning Specialist path in order to prepare for my capstone at WGU, where I'm planning to make a demand forecasting tool.

 I also love to write fiction and draw in my free time!